Tilmàtli: Miraculous image

-A very famous tilmàtli was that worn by Juan Diego in 1531; according to tradition, an image of the Virgin Mary as Our Lady of Guadalupe appeared on it in the presence of the bishop of Mexico City, Juan de Zumárraga.
+A very famous tilmàtli was that claimed to be worn by Juan Diego in 1531; according to tradition, an image of the Virgin Mary of Our Lady of Guadalupe miraculously appeared on it in the presence of the bishop of Mexico City, Juan de Zumárraga.
 The image is preserved in the Basilica of Our Lady of Guadalupe which attracts millions of pilgrims annually.
+Historians, forensic analysts, art restorationists and skeptics believe that the image is a painting created by Marcos Cipac de Aquino, and the story behind the miraculous tilma is considered "pious legend".